 NINR Contact Information

-For all inquiries regarding Administrative Supplements: please contact your assigned NINR Program Director and Grants Management Specialist available in eRA Commons.
+For all inquiries regarding applying for Competitive Revisions to Research Project Grants (R01, R21, P01, and U01): please contact your assigned NINR Program Director and Grants Management Specialist available in eRA Commons.